Dive Sites Bonaire

 Angel City

-Angel City is a wonderful site for divers and snorkelers alike.
+Angel City is a wonderful dive site for divers and snorkelers alike.
 It is an appealing site for those that are new to diving on the island due to its shallow reef lying close to shore, and relatively easy to navigate.
 Once you have entered the water, the yellow mooring buoy lies directly in front of you approx. 25m from shore, you can make your way to the mooring and start your descent there.
 Angel City has a double reef system, the first of which lies quite close to shore, starts at 4.5m and has a gradual decline down to approx. 15m.
 This double reef is suitable for Open Water divers, as the second reef can be enjoyed within 18m.
 The sandy patch that divides the two reef systems has a few coral bridges that span the two reefs and can be great navigational references.
 This reef boasts a wide variety of hard and soft coral, particularly large areas of gorgonian and star corals.
 There is an abundance of fish here such as angels, parrots, triggers, filefish and schools of grey snappers.

 Invisibles